kubedb/docs/docs/guides/elasticsearch/recommendation/overview.md

 ## Overview

-Recommendation is a custom resource definition object which is created by KubeDB ops-manager controller and managed by supervisor.
+Recommendation is a custom resource definition (CRD) object which is created by KubeDB ops-manager controller and managed by supervisor.
 So, You need to have KubeDB and Supervisor installed first.
 You can simply install supervisor along with other KubeDB components using `--set supervisor.enabled=true` flag while installing KubeDB via helm chart.

 <p align="center">
 <img alt="Recommendation Generation"  src="/docs/guides/elasticsearch/recommendation/images/recommendation-generation.png">